SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### Labyrinthine Origins

 The first minotaur was once the human warrior Thesia "The Bull" Danaria, who dared challenge the Beast Lords of Kham.
 When her revolution was crushed, the Lords of Kham used their beastmagics to twist Thesia's mortal body into a human-bull hybrid prone to fits of violent rage.
 The Beast Lords placed this minotaur at the center of a vast labyrinth and sent captured rebels to attack the monster.
-Many fell to Thesia's anger-until a prisoner named Velathri took a chance, speaking to the minotaur instead of brandishing steel.
+Many fell to Thesia's anger—until a prisoner named Velathri took a chance, speaking to the minotaur instead of brandishing steel.
 He befriended Thesia, and in retribution, the Beast Lords made him a minotaur as well.
 This act was their undoing, for Thesia and Velathri fell in love.

 New minotaurs were born, and decades later, hundreds charged out of the maze together.
 These minotaurs reduced Kham to ruins, then they spread far and wide, fearing reprisal from neighboring lands.
 Even today, many minotaurs shun civilization, preferring to live in winding canyons, twisting ruins, bewildering dungeons, or other labyrinthine terrain where they can continue to hunt.
 However, small numbers of minotaurs can be found in nearly any terrain or settlement.

 ### Deep Bonds

 Even evil minotaurs can be fiercely loyal friends, gladly charging into certain death for those they trust.
-These chosen friends never suffer the creature's ire-but gods help them if they betray the minotaur.
+These chosen friends never suffer the creature's ire—but gods help them if they betray the minotaur.

 ### Minotaur Languages